kubernetes/community/contributors/devel/api_changes.md

 This is a problem for us.

 The first thing you should do is try not to do that.
-If you really can't avoid this, I'd like to introduce you to our `semantic DeepEqual` routine.
-It supports custom overrides for specific types - you can find that in `pkg/api/helpers.go`.
+If you really can't avoid this, I'd like to introduce you to our `apiequality.Semantic.DeepEqual` routine.
+It supports custom overrides for specific types - you can find that in `pkg/api/helper/helpers.go`.

 There's one other time when you might have to touch this: `unexported fields`.
-You see, while Go's `reflect` package is allowed to touch `unexported fields`, us mere mortals are not - this includes `semantic DeepEqual`.
+You see, while Go's `reflect` package is allowed to touch `unexported fields`, us mere mortals are not - this includes `apiequality.Semantic.DeepEqual`.
 Fortunately, most of our API objects are "dumb structs" all the way down - all fields are exported (start with a capital letter) and there are no unexported fields.
 But sometimes you want to include an object in our API that does have unexported fields somewhere in it (for example, `time.Time` has unexported fields).
-If this hits you, you may have to touch the `semantic DeepEqual` customization functions.
+If this hits you, you may have to touch the `apiequality.Semantic.DeepEqual` customization functions.

 ## Implement your change